NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/Multivariate_Functional_Shape_Data_Analysis_and_Distributed_learning/README.md

 2. We will add the deep learning models in the web using clusterpost

 ## Progress and Next Steps
+- Developing the pre-processing for MFSDA
+- Adding the pre-processing as a plugin on the web site
 - Adding the new models of deep learning in the web system
 - Developing distributed learning to increase the accuracy of the models
-- Exploring blockchain technology that decentralize the management, make the data provenance tracable, increase robustness and availability and improve security and privacy.

 <!--Add pictures and links to videos that demonstrate what has been accomplished.-->